Sham Pistols

 The Sham Pistols were a short-lived punk rock supergroup composed of guitarist Steve Jones and drummer Paul Cook of the Sex Pistols, with vocalist Jimmy Pursey and bass player Dave Tregunna of Sham 69.
-Although now referred to as The Sham Pistols no name had been decided upon at the time.
-There was the possibility that they may have been called the Sex Pistols.
+Although now referred to as The Sham Pistols, no name had been decided upon at the time.
+There was a possibility that they may have been called the Sex Pistols.

 Formation

 After the break up of Sex Pistols in January 1978 guitarist Steve Jones and drummer Paul Cook were looking to form a new band.
 Various names were put forward as new bandmates including Bob Geldof who had sung live with the Thin Lizzy/Cook/Jones band The Greedies but it was vocalist Jimmy Pursey and bass player Dave Tregunna from fellow punk band Sham 69 who were recruited.
 Pursey and Jones had previously joined together to guest on a song with The Clash in July 78 at London's Music Machine.
 Steve Dior of The London Cowboys and The Idols stated in the liner notes for The London Cowboys CD Relapse that he jammed with Cook and Jones at Denmark Street with the idea of forming a band.
 He stated that "When they started to consider Jimmy Pursey for the vocal spot I decided to leave.
 At the time we were called The Bollock Brothers".
 Paul Cook told Gary Bushell of Sounds in July 1979 "Jim (Pursey) is the only person who's come along who we can get on with.
 E's the same as us, see".
 At what was intended to be Sham 69's final concert at the Glasgow Apollo Theatre on 29 June 1979 Jones and Cook had joined Sham onstage for the encore of "Pretty Vacant", "White Riot", "If the Kids Are United" and "What Have We Got".